 Location: Titou Petixaki Square, Rethymnon – website.

-For breakfast, you will find virtually anything, from eggs Benedict to Croque Madame and Monsieur.
+You will find virtually anything for breakfast, from eggs Benedict to Croque Madame and Monsieur.
 Other specialties include omelets, pancakes, sweets, yogurt, and Sfakian pita with local honey.

 Their fixed Breakfast menus include: